1An Introduction to God

 Since these words were written by God to teach us so that we might respond appropriately to Him, the verbs which are designed to guide our actions are especially relevant.
 Here ‘asah, which was negated by lo’, was written using the qal imperfect which is to say that “we should actually refrain from continuing to engage with or habitually act upon” God’s laundry list of religious objects.
 The qal stem dictates a literal interpretation, telling us that God is serious about us disassociating from the kind of 23images which permeate our world, while the imperfect conjugation refers to any behavior that is ongoing, consistent, or habitual.
 Lo’ ‘asah conveys: “do not serve, profit from, or engage with” religious trappings, icons, and symbols which were crafted to inspire reverence and worship.

 While ‘asah can be translated as “make, conceive, or fashion” using its secondary and tertiary connotations, there are many Hebrew words which are far better suited to describe the act of conceiving, creating, building, carving, or engraving an idol.
-For example, “carve” in Hebrew can be written: qala’, chaqah, chatubah, miqla’ath, or charosheth.
+For example, “carve” in Hebrew can be written as: qala’, chaqah, chatubah, miqla’ath, or charosheth.
 To “engrave” is: pituwach or pathach.
 To “create or fashion” is bara’.
 And to “build or establish” is banah.
 Therefore, with so many words which more adeptly describe the construction of a religious icon, we ought not look to the secondary or tertiary connotations of ‘asah to fill this role.
 This admonition is about our actions rather than our artistry.

 When negated and suffixed with la and then shaded by the imperfect, lo’ ‘asah la teaches us “not to habitually do anything which associates ourselves with” a “pesel – object of worship.”
 We are “to avoid attending to them, acting upon them, and should refrain from consistently engaging with them.”
 Therefore, just because you never personally carved a crucifix, you are not exonerated if you are still worshiping in a church where the Dead God on a Stick is present.
 You would be at cross purposes with this instruction if preaching on behalf of the cross, pledging your allegiance to a flag, or feeling patriotic while standing before a political statue in a national monument.
 It is the ongoing observance of these symbols which God is telling us to avoid.